dzannotti/anvil/.ai/01_PROJECT_DOCS/01_CODING_STANDARDS.md

 ## Naming

 - Use concise, clear names: `user` not `currentUserObject`
-- Interface names should describe capability: `ComponentKind` not `ComponentBehavior`
+- Interface names should describe capability with a verb: `ComponentDoer` not `ComponentBehavior`
 - Field names should be consistent across similar structs

 ## Function/Method Design